NickSigurdsson/NickSigurdsson/README.md

 <p/>

 - 🔭 I’m currently working on my personal website
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Swift and SwiftUI
 - 👯 I’m looking to collaborate on any web development project!
 - 📫 Feel free to reach out to me via email: nicholassigurdsson@gmail.com or <a href="https://www.linkedin.com/in/nicksigurdsson/"> Linkedin </a>